HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Where clientapp is the app we defined above.
 Calling html() on it will return a request handler that serves up the base HTML for the application at all the relevant routes.

 The reason for the wildcard URL becomes more obvious in your application when you open it and navigate to a different URL within the app with an HTML5 push state.
 Say we click a button that takes us to "/sample" within the app.
 When navigating to that page, the browser won't make any server requests, but you'll see the URL change.
-However, now that you're viewing the "/sample" page, if you refresh the browser, obviously the browser will make a request to "/sample."
+However, now that you're viewing the "/sample" page, if you refresh the browser, the browser will make a request to "/sample."
 So if your server app isn't set up to serve the same response at that URL, it won't work.

 By simply having the helper provide a request handler, you can add whatever middleware you want first (as seen with CSRF in that example).